Remembering September 11, 2001 — At the Pentagon

 I was about to get my first close-up look at the Pentagon.

 I had no intention of bearing witness to what was going on at the Pentagon that day, terrible as those events were.
 But the five-sided symbol of the most powerful military force in the history of the world stood smack dab between my current location and the Memorial Bridge.

 And so by foot, off I went.

-The Pentagon is normally an ultra high-security area.
-Aside from the mammoth-sized Pentagon bus depot and metro station, no one gets inside or anywhere near to the building unless they’re wearing a military uniform with lots of brass or have one of the government-issued IDs around their neck, festoned by a chain.
+The Pentagon is normally an ultra-high-security area.
+Aside from the mammoth-sized Pentagon bus depot and metro station, no one gets inside or anywhere near to the building unless they’re wearing a military uniform with lots of brass or have one of the government-issued IDs around their neck, festooned by a chain.